-These methodological tensions remain entrenched, as illustrated by a recent article by Izak Spangenberg (2017:209) commented on the “old-fashioned use of the Bible to support specific convictions” by “most South African theologians”.
+These methodological tensions remain entrenched, as illustrated by a recent article by Izak Spangenberg .
+Spangenberg (2017:209) comments on the “old-fashioned use of the Bible to support specific convictions” by “most South African theologians”.
 Inversely, he observes that “Christians project their prejudices and values onto the Bible, arguing that they are ‘biblical norms and values’” (2017:212).
 Note the distinction here between appropriations of what the text means (for us today) and reconstructions of what the text has meant.
 Spangenberg is in my view right to point to the distance between the biblical texts and contemporary beliefs and values, but then seems to assume that it is possible to avoid reading the context into the text and the text into the context.
 He argues that those who supported apartheid on the basis of the Bible and those who rejected apartheid on the basis of the Bible followed the same strategy.
 However, even an atheist rejection of the relevance of the Bible for today is still a (negative) form of appropriation.
 His own emphasis on humanism and human rights categories operates in the same way, namely to indicate historical distance, to question the authority of the text and to regard the Bible as one possible source of inspiration alongside many others.
 Elsewhere I argued that such hermeneutical keys to relate text and context cannot be avoided (see Conradie 2010).
 They identify / construct / enforce a point of similarity between text and context (idem-facio = to make similar).
 Moreover, these hermeneutical keys are typically of a doctrinal kind.
 This was well illustrated by an empirical project on how established Bible study groups read the Bible – in which it became clear that their doctrinal presuppositions shape their appropriation of the text (see Bosman, Conradie & Jonker 20001).
 I also illustrated this claim with reference to the “small dogmatics” employed as principles in the Earth Bible series (Conradie 2004).
 Without them neither appropriation, misappropriation nor rejection is possible.
 In short, the role of doctrine (expressing deeply held convictions) cannot be avoided in exegesis.
 The most vehement denial of the role of doctrine may be the most doctrinal.
 The only way forward is to acknowledge and then discuss the relative adequacy of such doctrinal keys.
 Biblical and theological hermeneutics cannot be separated from each other.

 The most dramatic instance where such methodological disputes surfaced in the forty years of Scriptura was in a volume of essays on New Testament ethics published as a supplement in 1992.
-In a concluding essay to this a volume of essays on New Testament ethics, Dirkie Smit (1992:325) observed that the very sophisticated work done by his New Testament colleagues is of very little use to respond to the South African challenges of the time because they do not take into account the immense complexities involved in forming moral judgements.
+In a concluding essay to a volume of essays on New Testament ethics, Dirkie Smit (1992:325) observed that the very sophisticated work done by his New Testament colleagues is of very little use to respond to the South African challenges of the time because they do not take into account the immense complexities involved in forming moral judgements.
 In particular, the distinction between ethos and ethics is not taken into account sufficiently.
 As a result there is a tendency to be either very vague about the contemporary significance of these texts or to jump almost directly from a particular text to a particular contemporary issue.
-As competent as the New Testament scholars are in analysing the texts, so superficial is their analysis of the contemporary social problems.
+He argued that as competent as the New Testament scholars are in analysing the texts, so superficial is their analysis of the contemporary social problems.
 In a scathing last sentence he commented that, with this volume of essays, we are still in the house of the deaf.

 To conclude